intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/dim.rst

 update-next
 -----------
 Pushes out the latest dinq to drm-intel-next and tags it.
-Also pushes out the latest drm-tip to drm-intel-testing.
 For an overview a gitk view of the currently unmerged feature pile is opened.

-Also checks that the drm-intel-fixes|-next-queued are fully merged into drm-tip to avoid operator error.

 The tag will be signed using the key specified by \$DIM_GPG_KEYID, if set.